-- The AC, regulated by a set of written terms of reference, comprises three members, all of whom are non-executive directors and the majority of whom, including the AC Chairman, are independent.
+The AC, regulated by a set of written terms of reference, comprises three members, all of whom are non-executive directors and the majority of whom, including the AC Chairman, are independent.
 The names of the members of the AC are disclosed in Table 2.
+The AC has three members namely Mr Tan Kok Hiang, Mr Samuel Poon Hon Thang and Mr Lai Huen Poh, who have accounting or related financial management expertise or experience.

+10.3 AC does not comprise former partners or directors of the Company's auditing firm

+None of the AC members were previous partners or directors of the Company's existing auditing firm or auditing corporation within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or director of the auditing corporation and none of the AC members hold any financial interest in the auditing firm or auditing corporation.

+10.4 Primary reporting line of the internal audit function is AC; internal audit function has unfettered access to Company's documents, records, properties and personnel

-The AC has three members namely Mr Tan Kok Hiang, Mr Samuel Poon Hon Thang and Mr Lai Poh Huen, who have accounting or related financial management expertise or experience. - None of the AC members were previous partners or directors of the Company's existing auditing firm or auditing corporation within a period of two years commencing on the date of their ceasing to be a partner of the auditing firm or director of the auditing corporation and none of the AC members hold any financial interest in the auditing firm or auditing corporation. - The internal audit function of the Group was outsourced to an audit/accounting firm, Nexia TS Risk Advisory Pte Ltd. The Internal Auditors ("IA") reported directly and independently to the AC.
-The internal audit was performed independently with professional care and in accordance with the International Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
-The IA also has full and unfettered access to all the Group's documents, records, properties and personnel, including the AC.
+The internal audit function of the Group has been outsourced to an audit/accounting firm, Nexia TS Risk Advisory Pte Ltd. The Internal Auditors ("IA") report directly and independently to the AC.
+Being an independent function; the audit work is conducted with impartiality and professional care and in accordance with the International Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
+The IA has full and unfettered access to all the Group's documents, records, properties and personnel, including the AC.

-The AC was responsible in evaluating, selecting and approving the appointment of the IA, as well as evaluating the service delivery, performance and compensation of the internal audit function.
+The AC was responsible in evaluation, selecting and approving the appointment of the IA, as well as evaluating the service delivery, performance and compensation of the internal audit function.
 The IA has confirmed that it is a member of the Institute of Internal Auditors Singapore ("IIA") and the profiles of the team members were in line with recommended standards by the IIA.
 The AC is satisfied that the internal audit function is adequately resourced and staffed with suitably qualified and experienced professionals with the relevant experience.